 - Towels

-The above-listed items do not have to be expensive and due to the negligence of most tenants the base or economy models should be made available.
+The above-listed items do not have to be expensive, and due to the negligence of most tenants, the base or economy models should be made available.

-Step 3 – Take High-Quality Photographs
+3. Take High-Quality Photographs

-A picture is worth a thousand words and may be the determining factor in a potential tenant selecting your property versus another.
+A picture is worth a thousand words and can be the determining factor in a potential tenant selecting your property versus another.
 It is highly recommended to hire the services of a professional due to the potential amount of money at stake.
-Be sure to have the photos focus on the positive aspects of the rental, such as, views, landscapes, features, or any detail that could sway a potential renter.

-If the landlord decides to market the property themselves, the internet will be their best tool.
+If the landlord decides to market the property themselves, the Internet will be their best tool.
 It’s recommended to choose the website that best fits your needs.

 Website | Fees | Upfront Costs | Tenant Profiles | Payment | Types | Best for |